jubalskaggs/LightLdapd/DEVELOPMENT.rst

 When searching with ldapsearch, you should use::

-  ldapsearch "user=abo" -b "dc=entente" -h localhost -v -x -D "cn=abo,dc=entente" -W
+  ldapsearch "uid=abo" -b "dc=entente" -h localhost -v -x -D "uid=abo,dc=entente" -W

 Where the arguments provided are: